 Everyone will remember the famous white coat that Meghan Markle wore when she and Prince Harry announced their engagement.
 Back in 1996, Princess Diana sported a similar piece.
 Don’t forget to check out these times that Kate Middleton and Princess Diana basically wore the same outfit, too.

 Even though Princess Diana chose to wear a hat, she looks almost identical to Meghan Markle.
 Both dresses are cream-colored, have buttons down the front, and a belt at the waist.
-This is the one royal fashion rule you’ll never see a British royal break.

 Black and white